The arts belong to everyone

 Openness instead of exclusivity

-For a long time, the tacit claim of many art institutions was to puzzle their audiences – art should irritate, provoke and form a small ingroup that has “understood“.
+For a long time, the tacit aspiration of many institutions in the arts sector was to puzzle their audiences – irritate, provoke and form a small group of enlightened insiders.
 This attitude no longer holds true today.
-If institutions want to retain their social relevance, they need to change: become more open, more inclusive, more democratic and create spaces that enable exchange instead of preventing it.
+If these institutions want to stay socially relevant, they need to change – become more open, more inclusive, more democratic and create spaces that enable exchange instead of preventing it.

 Our approach

-We support institutions from the fields of art, literature and design in communicating their programs and content in an understandable and accessible way.
-In workshops and interviews with the staff of the institutions, we prepare the core of an exhibition or institution: What is it really about?
+We support institutions from the art, literature and design fields in communicating their programs and content in an understandable and accessible way.
+In workshops and interviews with the institutions’ staff, we help unearth the core of an exhibition or an institution: What is it really about?
 Why now?
 And what should the audience take away?

-We develop a clear narrative from the answers – one that picks up the audience where they live, think and feel.
-And we create the right design for websites, social media or print products to match.
-Content and form go hand in hand.
+From the answers to these questions we develop a clear narrative – one that picks up the audience where they live, think and feel.
+And we create a matching design for websites, social media or print products.
+So content and form go hand in hand.

 Our expertise

-Nansen & Piccard loves art in all its forms of expression: Mainstream and underground, highbrow and lowbrow, literature and cinema, painting and design – digital and analog.
-Many of our editors come from the feature pages or the cultural sector and have published books themselves.
+At Nansen & Piccard, we love the arts in all their expressive forms: mainstream and underground, highbrow and lowbrow, literature and cinema, painting and design – digital or analogue.
+Many of our editors and authors come from the feature pages of print media or the arts sector and have actually published books themselves.
 We can break aesthetic theories down to the essentials – and at the same time talk to artists, designers and curators at eye level.
-We trace the broad lines of a collection or shed light on the cultural-historical background of a single color.
+We can trace the broad lines of a collection or shed light on the historico-cultural background of a single colour.

 In our work, we often find that cultural institutions are reluctant to communicate.
-But a direct approach does not mean giving up intellectual aspirations.
-And there is so much to tell.
+But a direct approach never means giving up intellectual aspirations.
+And there’s so much to tell.

 Special places

-Cultural institutions are places of exchange.
-This is where different milieus, experiences and world views come together.
+Cultural institutions are places of exchange – where different milieus, experiences and world views come together.
 Such spaces are irreplaceable for a society.

 Special topics

-Issues are discussed here that are rarely found elsewhere.
-Perspectives are created here that enable new views on aesthetics, society and history.
-This is where boundaries are broken down and new things are tried out.
+Issues discussed here are rarely even found elsewhere.
+Perspectives created here enable new views on aesthetics, society and history.
+This is where boundaries are broken down and new things tried out.

 Special work

-We like working in the cultural sector because it is a place where people think deeply about the present and the future.
-Where wild thinking is allowed and desired, we feel at home.
+We like working in the arts sector because it’s where people think deeply about the present and the future.
+We feel at home where wild thinking is permissible and desirable.

-Benedikt Sarreiter, the head of our culture team, is looking forward to hearing from you.
+Benedikt Sarreiter, who heads our arts team, would love to hear from you.

 Any further questions, exciting ideas, or a similar project?